Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 1. **Set the *Alpha Clipping* parameter** to *On* in the *Rendering options* section of the shader.
 1. **Adjust the *Threshold* parameter** to make the effect kick in.
 At 0, the texture is fully visible, at 1, it is fully cut out.

 In the [Room Demo scene](/demo-scenes/#room) the dissolve effect was applied to the plant material.
 If you launch the scene (press Play), you can see the plant dissolve.
+The noise texture can be found in `Common ▶ Textures ▶ Misc ▶ Dissolve`.

-{% include video.html url='/FlatKit_Manual_Videos/dissolve-effect-room-demo.mp4' %}{: .image-fancy}
+{% include video.html url='/FlatKit_Manual_Videos/dissolve-effect-room-demo-tweaking.mp4' %}{: .image-fancy}

-Dissolve effect applied to the plant in the Room Demo scene {:.image-caption}